 Wooden cues vary in price.
-It is possible to get well made mass produced cues for a low price that plays pretty well.
-Alternatively, more custom cues can fetch 1000’s of dollars.
+It is possible to get well-made mass-produced cues for a low price that plays pretty well.
+Alternatively, more custom cues can fetch thousands of dollars.

 Cues at the higher price range are usually filled with technology to enhance your game as well as have stunning aesthetics.